revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 ---

 2. Design the angular app with the following criteria
-	- Template should have button named `Click Me`
+	- Template should have a button named `Click Me`
-	- When user clicked on the button, you should greet the user with a message "Welcome to my angular app"
+	- When the user clicked on the button, you should greet the user with the message "Welcome to my angular app"

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)